dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 Blazor Server emits a console warning if it detects Long Polling is utilized:

 > Failed to connect via WebSockets, using the Long Polling fallback transport.
 This may be due to a VPN or proxy blocking the connection.
-To troubleshoot this, visit https://aka.ms/blazor-server-using-fallback-long-polling.

 ## Azure SignalR Service